 Since it's not possible to extract the lead's device ID from the landing page on mobile web, AppsFlyer uses fingerprinting as the attribution method.

 For specific instructions on attribution for apps in Amazon on Facebook click here.

-AppsFlyer pulls cost data for Facebook campaigns that had at least one install or click in the last 7 days.
+AppsFlyer gets cost data, for Facebook campaigns, having one or more installs in the previous 7 days.

-Although getting Facebook cost (including clicks and impressions) data is easy to set up, frequently questions about it arise.
+Getting Facebook cost, including clicks and impressions, data is easy to setup, frequently questions about it arise.

-Below you can find the most common questions and examples explaining the Facebook cost feature.
+The following section details common questions and examples that explain the Facebook cost feature.

 Facebook cost FAQs

 I can't see old Facebook cost data in the AppsFlyer dashboard

 Upon performing the first Facebook admin login described above AppsFlyer receives Facebook's cost data up to 7 days retroactively for existing campaigns.
 Cost data from beforehand isn't available.